Wayne Bennett (rugby league): St George Illawarra Dragons (2009–2011)

-Newcastle Knights
+Newcastle Knights (2012–2014)

-On 12 April 2011, Bennett announced that he would be joining Nathan Tinkler's newly acquired Newcastle Knights in 2012 on a 4-year deal.
-Darius Boyd again followed Bennett to his new club, moving with him to Newcastle as he had when the pair moved from Brisbane to St George Illawarra.
-During the 2012 Newcastle Knights season, he was credited with the resurgence in Willie Mason's career after Bennett had agreed to sign the 31-year-old after an aborted attempt at a rugby union career in France.
-The Knights failed to make the finals in the 2012 season, the first finals series not to feature Bennett in 21 years.
+In 2012, Bennett commenced a four-year contract with the Newcastle Knights.
+The team did not reach the finals that year; the first finals series not to feature Bennett in twenty-one years.
+This changed in the following season when he took the club to within one match of the 2013 NRL Grand Final.

-For the 2013 Newcastle Knights season, Bennett took the club within one match of the 2013 NRL Grand Final.
-Part-way through the 2014 Newcastle Knights season, during which the club's relationship with Nathan Tinkler ended, Bennett announced that he would be leaving the club at the end of the season, one year earlier than contracted, to return to the Brisbane Broncos ahead of the 2015 season.
+Due to a change in club ownership in 2014, Bennett became a free agent and announced that he would be leaving the club at the end of the season to return to the Brisbane Broncos ahead of the 2015 season.

-Return to the Brisbane Broncos
+Brisbane Broncos (2015–2018)

-Bennett returned to coach the Brisbane Broncos for the 2015 NRL season, with Darius Boyd once again following Bennett back to his original club.
-The Broncos subsequently finished 2nd in the regular season and made it to the grand final, only to lose 17-16 to the North Queensland Cowboys in golden point extra time, which was the Broncos first grand final defeat.
+Bennett returned to coach the Brisbane Broncos for the 2015 NRL season, The Broncos subsequently finished second in the regular season and made it to the grand final, but were defeated 17-16 by the North Queensland Cowboys in golden point extra time, which was the Broncos first grand final defeat.
 Bennett continued with the Broncos until the end of the 2018 season.

-On 2 December 2018, Bennett was officially sacked as coach of the Brisbane Broncos following a bitter dispute with Broncos officials.
-He was then signed up to coach the South Sydney Rabbitohs for the 2019 season and beyond.
+On 2 December 2018, Bennett was officially sacked as coach of the Brisbane Broncos following a bitter dispute with club officials.
+He then signed up to coach the South Sydney Rabbitohs for the 2019 season onwards.
 On 4 December 2018, Bennett spoke to the media about his sacking saying "You don’t get the chance to say goodbye to anybody when they sack you and they tell you not to come back to the building", Bennett said.
 "But that’s alright.
 That’s all fine.
 We’ll all get over it.
 I was happy to be sacked.
 Just leave it at that.
 I was happy".